 William H. Casterline, Jr.

 For over 38 years at Blankingship & Keith, Bill Casterline's practice has focused on commercial real estate and creditors' rights.
 His clients include banks and other lending institutions, and individuals and companies who own, buy, sell, or lease real estate.

-Following law school Bill spent four years active duty in the U.S. Army Judge Advocate General’s Corps during which time he served in the office of the Judge Advocate, Headquarters U.S. Army Europe, and as a trial defense counsel, during which assignment he tried over 95 courts-martial as a defense counsel.
+Following law school Bill spent four years active duty in the U.S. Army Judge Advocate General’s Corps during which time he served in the office of the Judge Advocate, Headquarters U.S. Army Europe, and as a trial defense counsel, during which assignment he tried over 95 courts-martial.

 Since joining Blankingship & Keith in 1980, he has represented buyers and sellers, landlords and tenants.
 He represents commercial landlords in both leasing matters and collections including landlord's liens and representing landlords in bankruptcies filed by tenants.
 Bill regularly represents lenders in the preparation of commercial loan documents and closings of the loans.

 Bill's creditors rights practice includes residential and commercial foreclosures, bankruptcy litigation, and collection litigation throughout Virginia.
 His foreclosure practice also includes loan workouts, loan modifications, "REO" sales, receiverships and deficiency lawsuits.
 Bill gained extensive experience in residential and commercial foreclosures during the 1988-1992 collapse of the savings and loan industry.
 In 1990 he foreclosed over $450 million of commercial real properties.
 During the 2007-2010 residential real estate collapse, Bill helped his clients through hundreds of foreclosures and bankruptcies filed by borrowers.
 In 2010 Bill successfully obtained in a contested trial the appointment of a receiver for numerous commercial buildings in Richmond, Virginia.

 His bankruptcy experience includes representing secured and unsecured creditors in all types of bankruptcy proceedings including proof of claims cases, objections to discharge, defenses against preference cases, objections to plans and motions for relief from stay.
 Bill does not represent debtors.